simonustc/MCPA-for-2D-Medical-Image-Segmentation/README.md

         └── train.txt
 ```

-* For the ACDC datasets, Please Sign up in the [official ACDC website and download the dataset](https://www.creatis.insa-lyon.fr/Challenge/acdc).
+* For the ACDC datasets, please sign up in the [official ACDC website and download the dataset](https://www.creatis.insa-lyon.fr/Challenge/acdc).
 Or [Get processed data in this link](https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd) to use the preprocessed data for we proposed.
 Please prepare data in the data directory:

 ```
 ├── MCPA_ACDC